BNhashem16/form-data/README.md

 }
 ```

-Be Focus here, The name of value must be the same as the column name value in the database
+Mind that the name of variable must be the same as the column name value in the database
 ```html
 <div class="form-group col-6">
     <label>{{ __('Name') }}</label>